 Although we can agree that COP26 does come some way in achieving our first point on protection of our forests both by halting deforestation and stopping the trade in commodities putting our forests at risk, other land use issues linked to food and fibre such as regenerative land use and a shift away from large scale industrial agriculture did not feature in the official negotiations.
 On the side lines and through the Race to Zero campaign, the role of regenerative agriculture and the need for low carbon food systems was featured through many events and the launch of the Food Forward Consortium and Regen10, which we are proud partners of.

-When it comes to transforming our energy systems, the Glasgow Climate Pact includes language on the “phase-down of unabated coal power and phase-out of inefficient fossil fuel subsidies” – and mentions the “phase-out of inefficient fossil fuel subsidies” but both once again fall short of the actions and deadlines laid out in the Planetary Emergency Plan to stop all fossil fuel expansion, production and use by halting subsidies and shifting revenues and investment to low-carbon deployment by 2025.
-The lack of mention of an oil and gas phase out is an obvious omission, but the inclusion of non-carbon dioxide emissions including methane (e.g., the Global Methane Pledge driven by the EU and US which commits to limit methane emissions by 30% by 2030 – signed by 105 countries and launched during COP26), even if the methane pledge does not have some of the most needed oil and gas producers on board such as China, Russia, India, Iran and Australia.
+When it comes to transforming our energy systems, the Glasgow Climate Pact includes language on the “phase-down of unabated coal power and phase-out of inefficient fossil fuel subsidies” but falls short of the actions and deadlines laid out in the Planetary Emergency Plan to stop all fossil fuel expansion, production and use by halting subsidies and shifting revenues and investment to low-carbon deployment by 2025.
+The lack of mention of an oil and gas phase out is an obvious omission, but the inclusion of non-carbon dioxide emissions including methane (e.g., the Global Methane Pledge driven by the EU and US which commits to limit methane emissions by 30% by 2030 – signed by 105 countries and launched during COP26) is important, even if the methane pledge does not have some of the most needed oil and gas producers on board such as China, Russia, India, Iran and Australia.

 A crucial part of our 10 point planetary emergency action plan is the human dimension and a just transition.
 The explicit reference to the importance of ensuring a just transition and the establishment of an $8.5 billion public finance fund for a Just Energy transition for South Africa should get an honourable mention but apart from these efforts COP26 has been widely criticised for a lack of inclusion and diversity.
 Luckily some important indigenous delegations did make it to Glasgow.
 My conversations with some of these groups in particular indigenous women from the Amazon highlighted the lack of transparency in all decision making of the impact on indigenous peoples; the little funding and support allocated; and the corruption in so many of the tropical forest countries.
 The deep sense of disappointment and anger expressed by these women showed once again that the world’s most important caretakers of our global commons are marginalised, or worse, currently murdered for profit and power.
 An immediate transfer of funds directly to these communities through transparent funding mechanisms is therefore the only way forward.